FUNco247/nextJS/README.md

   2. It is very similar reason why use `<Link>` component in React.js

   3. You can not pass props or className to `<Link>` component in Next.js (defference from React).
 So recommand to use like this &rarr; `<Link href="/hello"><a ...some props...> Hello </a></Link>`

+## CSS Modules

+### CSS file name should be end ".module.css"

+- why? and what is module.css

+  1. To import css as a javascript object

+  2. A classname imported as a module will be changed to avoid overlap.
+So you can use same className in other component